E

 If your student frequently experiences afternoon headaches or an energy crash around 2-3 PM, dehydration is often a culprit worth investigating.

-Adequate hydration isn't a luxury—it's a basic requirement for your student's brain to function at capacity.
-At 8-15+ cups per day depending on age and activity level, consistent water intake is one of the simplest and most overlooked ways to improve focus, memory, and overall academic performance.
-Encourage your student to hydrate consistently throughout the day, and you might be surprised at how much sharper their concentration becomes.
+Adequate hydration isn't a luxury — it's a basic requirement for your student's brain to function at capacity.
+Use the simple anchor of about 0.5 oz per pound of body weight per day (roughly 30 ml per kg), spread across the day rather than chugged in a single sitting, and check urine color as the daily feedback signal.
+Consistent water intake is one of the simplest and most overlooked ways to improve focus, memory, and overall academic performance.

 The difference between a foggy afternoon and a focused mind might just be a glass of water.